di-unipi-socc/TosKer/README.md

 ## Quick Guide

 ### Installation
-TosKer requires having [Docker](https://www.docker.com) installed and configured on the machine.
-In is possible to install TosKer by using pip:
+TosKer requires [Docker](https://www.docker.com) installed and configured on the hosting machine.
+It is possible to install TosKer by using pip:
 ```
 # pip install tosker
 ```
 The minimum Python version supported is 2.7.
 It is possible to find other installation methods on the documentation.

 ### Example of usage
-After the installation it is possible to use TosKer to deploy some example application.
-First of all download the TosKer repository and go on the example folder:
+After installation, it is possible to use TosKer to deploy some example applications.
+First of all download the TosKer repository and go to the example folder:

 ```
 $ git clone https://github.com/di-unipi-socc/TosKer.git